Investigation & Social Issues

 Easy cooking is not without risk

 In the last 30 years, cooking time has been cut by half in developed countries.
-Fixing dinner today often means warming up food contained in a plastic pouch, a can, or a brick.
+Fixing dinner today often means warming food in a plastic pouch, a can, or a brick.

-In a world where every minute counts, ready-made meals enjoy a scalding success.
-You can’t argue the convenience and, most of the time, the tastiness.
+In a world where every minute counts, ready-made meals are a scalding success.
+You can’t argue with their convenience and, most of the time, tastiness.

 But is this form of feeding really without any risks to our health?